-Type of Research Activity - NEW for 2020
+Type of Research Activity

-Collection of research activity data for James Cook Research Fellowship proposals will form part of our reporting obligations for NZRIS (see "Changes" earlier).
-The default setting on the portal for each proposal is "Basic" and set to 100%.
-This can be changed if required.
-If no change is required, no action is needed.
+Collection of research activity data for James Cook Research Fellowship proposals will form part of our reporting obligations for NZRIS.
+The most common setting for James Cook Research Fellowship proposals is 100% "Pure basic research".

 The four activities are: